8Sharon/X-Sentiment-Analysis/README.md

 - Market trend analysis

 By leveraging machine learning techniques, this project aims to accurately predict sentiment from text samples, providing valuable insights for decision-making.

+## ❓ Problem Statement
+With the increasing volume of text data generated through platforms like social media, product reviews, and customer service interactions, it becomes challenging to manually analyze public or customer sentiment.
+Organizations need a scalable and accurate method to understand opinions and emotional tone from large datasets in real-time.

+---

+## 🎯 Objective
+The primary objective of this project is to build a sentiment classification system using machine learning that can:

+- Accurately classify textual data into **Positive**, **Negative**, or **Neutral** sentiment.
+- Handle diverse and unstructured text data efficiently.
+- Provide performance metrics that help in understanding the model’s strengths and weaknesses.
+- Serve as a foundational tool for real-world applications such as social listening, brand analysis, and feedback interpretation.

+---

 ## 📊 Dataset
 The dataset used for this project consists of text samples paired with their corresponding sentiment labels.
 The key features of the dataset include: